interledger/interledger.github.io/_content/setup-wallets.md

 When you have funds in your account, you can then send funds to another account.

 1. Sign in to the testnet at [https://wallet.ilpv4.dev/](https://wallet.ilpv4.dev/).
 Look at the **Send** portion of the page on the right.
-2. Enter the number of test XRP, in integer form, that you want to send.
+2. Enter the number of test XRP, as a whole number, that you want to send.
 3. Enter the payment pointer for the address to which you want to send test XRP.
 4. Click **Send**.